 The project is bridging electrical engineering and molecular biology and has as goal to study the opportunities of THz spectroscopy in the field of epigenetics thereby aiming at a first breakthrough clinical sensor using THz technology.
 After familiarization of THz spectroscopy and DNA-related samples, the research of the candidate will focus on the detection of epigenetic phenomena as mentioned above using THz spectroscopy and existing benchmark methods.
 Hereto, the candidate will need to design an appropriate measurement setup, perform experiments autonomously and in collaboration with hospitals, institutes and other universities, and develop signal processing algorithms.
 The latter ones may include analyses based on chemical and physical interactions, complemented with contemporary AI principles.
 Eventually, the scientific results are to be translated into a diagnostic THz sensor system design e.g. for clinical usage.
 Collaborations within the Electrical Engineering department as well as with the Biomedical Technology department are foreseen.

-We welcome applications from candidates with a MSc degree or equivalent in Biomedical technology, Biophysics, Medical physics, Clinical Technology, Electrical Engineering or related field.
+We welcome applications from candidates with a MSc degree or equivalent in Physics, Biophysics, Medical physics, Electrical Engineering or related field.
 Experience with biomedical studies, (Python) programming and optics is advantageous.

 Do you recognize yourself in this profile and would you like to know more?
 Please contact